 - Strong expansion in price driven by good news = Add to long position.

 - Parabolic move driven by euphoric investors = Take some profits but keep more than 50% of the position.

 - Re-accumulation period after negative break = Positive sign, add or wait for more information.

 - The second parabolic move with investors in extasy = Take profits, keep less than 50% of the position.

 - Distribution phase and the market is struggling = Reduce position.

 - Accumulation period after major capitulation = Add to the position.

 - Positive accumulation period = Add to the position.

 - Strong expansion to new highs = Add to the position.

-- Third major parabolic move = Take profits, keep 50% of the position.
+- The third major parabolic move = Take profits, and keep 50% of the position.